srgchrksv/geminipodcaster/README.md

 GEMINI_API_KEY=
 GOOGLE_APPLICATION_CREDENTIALS=
 ```
+To run the service, start a go gin server in ```/backend``` directory:

-run to get all required go modules
+first get all required go modules
 ```
 go mod tidy
 ```
-and then run gin server
+then start the server
 ```
 go run main.go
 ```